-Now, current ELS-02C sound technology does assist with capturing George’s signature style.
+Now, this is not to say current ELS-02C sound technology doesn’t assist with capturing George’s signature style.
 The Super Articulation effects are particularly helpful.

 Still, AWM and effects only help to a small extent and in the end, it’s all about practical knowledge of the Jazz Guitar playing style.
 Techniques such as how Jazz Guitar chords are structured and strummed, how chromatic elements are employed, harmonics, and so on.

 I’m an absolute ignoramus with these.
 Most videos I’ve watched on the topic are hard for me to digest too.
 Which, in turn, led to me considering taking guitar lessons.

 But for the latter to happen, I’d first need to buy a Jazz Guitar, and an amp, and related accessories, and scores.